Skip to content

 Enhance your editorial and development experience by connecting your local project with Storyblok’s visual editor.

-For vite, install the vite-plugin-mkcert package.
+For Vite, install the vite-plugin-mkcert package.

 Terminal window